 Delaware Bankruptcy Leader

-Richards Layton has served as debtor counsel in over 100 major Chapter 11 bankruptcy filings in Delaware.
-Our clients have come from virtually every business sector, including the manufacturing, energy and natural resources, entertainment, telecommunications, health care, finance, subprime lending, retail, building materials and consumer product sectors.
+Richards Layton's clients come from virtually every business sector, including the manufacturing, energy and natural resources, entertainment, telecommunications, health care, finance, subprime lending, retail, building materials and consumer product sectors.
 Specific representations include:

 Institutional Lender, Creditor Representation and Purchasing Assets